Eating to Learn,

 Students have increased educational opportunities

 As a result of Farm to School, staff, students and parents get to know their local farmers.
 Children better understand the cycle of food such as how and who grows it and how it impacts their bodies, health and the community.
-Experiences like school gardens, farm tours, cooking classes, taste testing and composting programs all play a role in motivating children towards healthier eating habits that will last a lifetime.
+Experiences like school based-agriculture plots, farm tours, cooking classes, taste testing and composting programs all play a role in motivating children toward healthier eating habits that will last a lifetime.

 “Farm to School is easier than you think – there is a wealth of resources at your fingertips to help get you started and be successful.” — Kathy Burrill, Chisago-Lakes Food Service Director